 Jacob Penrod maintains a general civil practice.
 He regularly handles civil litigation and contractual matters for individuals and businesses throughout the Shenandoah Valley.
-Jacob is a creative, detail-oriented litigator, negotiator and problem solver who isn't afraid of a challenge.
+Jacob is a creative, detail-oriented litigator, negotiator and problem solver who has helped his clients resolve numerous challenging and complex cases.

 Law Practice Experience

 Jacob began his legal career as a collections and real estate paralegal at Hoover Penrod PLC in 1998.
-He went on to attend law school at Washington and Lee University where he interned with the NAACP Legal Defense and Education Fund in Washington, D.C. (through the Oliver White Hill Foundation) in 2001, and with the Chesapeake Bay Foundation in Richmond, Virginia in 2002.
-After law school Jacob clerked for the Judges of the Rockingham County Circuit Court.
-In 2004, he began private practice with Hoover Penrod PLC, where he continues to practice to this day.
+While in law school, he interned with the NAACP Legal Defense and Education Fund in Washington, D.C. (through the Oliver White Hill Foundation), and the Chesapeake Bay Foundation in Richmond, Virginia.
+After law school, Jacob clerked for Judges Jim Lane and John McGrath of the Rockingham County Circuit Court.
+He has been in private practice with Hoover Penrod PLC since 2004.

 Jacob is a past President of the Harrisonburg-Rockingham Bar Association and a member of the Virginia State Bar.
-He is actively involved with Brain Injury Connections of the Shenandoah Valley (BICSV) as an advisor to the organization and Board of Trustees.
-Jacob also helps to plan and run BICSV's annual fund-raising and awareness event: the Zombie Run for Brains.
-He served on the Board of Trustees for BICSV from 2012 to 2018 and was President of the Board from 2015 to 2018.
+He served on the Board of Trustees for Brain Injury Connections of the Shenandoah Valley (BICSV) from 2012 to 2018, and was President of the Board from 2015 to 2018.
+During that time he founded and helped to develop BICSV's annual fund-raising and awareness event: the Zombie Run for Brains.
+He continues to be active with for BICSV as an advisor.
 Jacob served on the Board of Directors for Big Brothers Big Sisters of Harrisonburg - Rockingham County from 2005 to 2011.